saif-mal1k/Salesforce-Notes/2. Admin/chapter 07 Lightning Experience Customization/README.md

     - related lists & details page customization using ``page layouts``
     - fields and components arrangement using ``lightning app builder``
     - fields and components visiblity in ``lightning app builder``
+    - in ``lightning app builder`` chatter components are available only to objects that have their feed tracking enabled.
   - [salesforce mobile app customization ??](#salesforce-mobile-app-customization-)